stassius/MetaParser/README.md

 Escape -> Close the application.

-Ctrl+V -> Use the image from clipboard, both filename and the copied bitmap itself work.
+Ctrl+V -> Use the image path from clipboard.

 The app remembers the last screen position and size.
 If something went wrong and the app is off-screen, delete the `window.cfg` file and restart the app.